alixleroy/alixleroy.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I have obtained a research grant for a 3-months research exchange on a co-created project "A competition for ressource model for axonal self-sorting in Drosophila visual map formation" in Prof. Max Von Kleist labs at the Freie Universit\"at Berlin :trophy: :boom:
+I have obtained a research grant for a 3-months research exchange on a co-created project "A competition for ressource model for axonal self-sorting in Drosophila visual map formation" in Prof. Max Von Kleist lab at the Freie Universit\"at Berlin :trophy: :boom: